bitblends/scalametrics/gh-pages/docs/metrics-overview/cyclomatic-complexity.md

 Pattern matching puts branches next to the domain types so behavior is easy to audit.
 Even if the complexity stays the same, extracting small helpers prevents any single case from ballooning into its own mini-program.
-This structure is resilient as tokens grow—adding a new token becomes a compiler-guided change, not a scavenger hunt.
+This structure is resilient as tokens grow, adding a new token becomes a compiler-guided change, not a scavenger hunt.
 If your analyzer flags rising complexity here, it’s usually a nudge to either split handlers or promote behavior to the types themselves.

 === "Before"